appcelerator-archive/uber-mobile-tests/README.md

   1. Launch Appium server locally.
   2. Clean and build (with `appc` CLI) all the test apps in `appium_tests` directory with selected Titanium SDK.
   3. While looping through each test suite in `appium_tests` directory, do the following:

     a.
 Launch designated Genymotion emulator if testing against Android platform.
 If testing against iOS platform, designated simulator will be launched in next step by Appium.

     b.
-If testing for Android platform, connect Genymotion emulator to Appium server.
-If testing for iOS platform, Appium will launch the designated iOS simulator and connect it to the server.
+If testing for Android platform, connect Genymotion emulator to Appium server and install test app to the emulator.
+If testing for iOS platform, Appium will launch the designated iOS simulator, connect it to the server, and install the test app.

     c.
 Run the mocha test suite on the simulator/emulator and print out results to console.

     d.
 Once testing is complete, disconnect the simulator/emulator from Appium server.
 Depending on the `desiredCapabilities`, iOS simulators can be left running or killed.

     e.
 If Genymotion emulator is still running, gracefully kill the process.
   4. Gracefully kill the Appium local server.